openshift/ansible-service-broker/docs/specs/bind-unbind-workflow.md

 * The broker will be responsible for deleting the bindings extracted credentials in etcd during unbind.

 ### APB Responsibility
-* The APB is responsible for encoding credentails.
+* The APB is responsible for encoding credentials.
 Using the [asb_encode_binding](https://github.com/fusor/apb-examples/pull/93/files/3d444b778e27ac3fb266fc5cc55d55eee211fb50#diff-c0c3dd5820ea9b91bd5f865af6a41f67) ansible module.
 - Note: will be unused until PR is merged and we everything can use this method.
 * The APB is responsible for handling the use of superuser/admin user vs. regular user to manage their image.
 * The APB is responsible for handling the deletion/creation of users for their image.